Unovamata/TextureSwapper-Unity-UniSWF-Plugin/README.md

   <img src="https://raw.githubusercontent.com/Unovamata/TextureSwapper-Unity-UniSWF-Plugin/main/logo.png" />
 </p>

-# TextureSwapper - Unity / UniSWF Plugin
+# TextureSwapper - Unity / UniSWF Texture Manager Plugin

 The TextureSwapper plugin creates a platform to swap, manage, and change segments of textures in Unity's runtime within a texture sheet.
 I developed this plugin to modify segments of a model created with UniSWF in real-time in a performant way.
 If your use case requires you to swap segments of a texture in real-time, this is the tool for you.